cyrilmhansen/mir-sys/doc/99_glossary.rst

 Internal Mechanics
 ------------------

+Basic Block (BB)
+    A straight-line code sequence with no branches in except to the entry and no branches out except at the exit.
+    *See:* :doc:`04_jit_pipeline`.

+Dominators
+    A block A "dominates" block B if every path from the start to B must go through A. Used for loop detection and code motion.
+    *See:* :doc:`04_jit_pipeline`.

+Phi Function (``PHI``)
+    A special instruction used in SSA form to merge values from different control flow paths.
+    *See:* :doc:`02_the_ir`, :doc:`04_jit_pipeline`.

+Liveness Analysis
+    The process of determining which variables are "alive" (needed for future use) at each point in the program.
+This is critical for register allocation.
+    *See:* :doc:`04_jit_pipeline`.

+Spilling
+    The act of moving a variable from a register to a memory slot (on the stack) when the number of active variables exceeds the available physical registers.
+    *See:* :doc:`04_jit_pipeline`.

+Machinize
+    The target-specific pass that transforms generic MIR instructions into forms that directly map to the host CPU's instruction set and ABI.
+    *See:* :doc:`04_jit_pipeline`.

 String Interning
     The process of storing only one copy of each distinct string (identifier) to save memory and allow fast integer-based comparisons.